 THE CONSEQUENCES OF THE TURKISH INVASION AND OCCUPATION IN FACTS AND FIGURES

-37% of the territory of the Republic of Cyprus is under occupation.
+37% of the territory of the Republic of Cyprus is illegally occupied.

-200,000 Greek Cypriots – one third of the total population – were displaced from the occupied northern part, where they comprised 80% of the inhabitants, and are being kept away from their homes and properties, while the Turkish Cypriots in the free areas were forcibly transported by their leadership to the occupied areas.
+200,000 Greek Cypriots – one third of the total population – were displaced from the occupied northern part of the island where they comprised 80% of the inhabitants, and are being kept away from their homes and properties while the Turkish Cypriots in the free areas were forcibly transported by their leadership to the occupied areas.

-1,491 people continue to be to date missing and the Turkish side refuses to cooperate to determine their fate.
+1,491 people continue to be missing to date, and the Turkish side refuses to cooperate to determine their fate.

-Only a few hundred enclaved (out of 20,000 at the end of 1974) still stay in their occupied villages and live under conditions of oppression, intimidation and deprivation.
+Only a few hundred trapped locals (out of 20,000 at the end of 1974) still stay in their occupied villages, and are living under abhorrent oppression.

-40,000 Turkish Cypriots out of 103,000 have emigrated since 1974 from the occupied areas (according to Turkish Cypriot newspaper Yeniduzen, 30/8/94) due to the economic, social and moral abjection there.
+40,000 Turkish Cypriots out of 103,000 have abandoned the occupied areas since 1974 (according to Turkish Cypriot newspaper Yeniduzen, 30/8/94) due to the economic, social and moral decay there.

-The occupation regime methodically implements a long-term plan to eradicate the 9,000-year-old cultural and historical inheritance of the occupied areas:
+The occupational regime is methodically implementing a long-term plan to eradicate the 9,000-year-old cultural and historical heritage of the occupied areas:

 - At least 55 churches have been transformed into mosques.